 The prosecutors had declined to seek the death penalty.
 Similarly, after his trial, Duncan Martinez received the same sentence in December 1996.
 However, in the summer of 2020, a Californian governor commuted Duncan’s ruling, meaning that he can be eligible for parole, which he was granted in December of the same year.

-Therefore, today, even though Duncan, 50, is incarcerated at the California State Prison in Los Angeles County, he is preparing for his release.
-Nathaniel Blalock, on the other hand, at the age of 53, is currently serving out his life sentence for Ronald Steven Baker’s murder at the Mule Creek State Prison in Ione, California, according to prison records.
+Therefore, Duncan Martinez was released from the minimum–maximum security California State Prison in Los Angeles County sometime in early 2021 and today the 52-year-old is leading a life well away from the limelight.
+On the other hand, Nathaniel Blalock, at the age of 55, is currently serving out his life sentence for Ronald Steven Baker’s murder at the medium-security Mule Creek State Prison in Ione, California, according to prison records.

 Read More: Where Is Ronald Baker’s Family Now?